-Sitting in this fine restaurant in front of this cute looking guy who is watching me with an amused gaze, and my parents with his parents sitting at the table little away from us, is something that I have not imagined when I permitted my parents to play matchmakers for me.
+Sitting in this fine restaurant in front of this cute-looking guy who is watching me with an amused gaze, and my parents with his parents sitting at the table a little away from us, is something that I have not imagined when I permitted my parents to play matchmakers for me.

 “This is weird.”
 I quietly mumble looking at the intricately folded napkin placed beside the plate.

 “Indeed, it is,” he agrees with me, “So, what do you have in your mind?”
 He asks making me avert my eyes to him.

 “But before that, please tell me that you are not forced into any of this?”
 The genuine concern in his voice makes me actually smile for the first time since I have met him.

 “No, I am not,” I answer him with a small smile, “But honestly, this is not the ideal situation I wanted to be in,” I add, eyeing the parents’ table who are pretending to look immerse in their conversation but their subtle glances in our directions giveaway their pretense.